mkhalil1998/EC601_Group_Project/README.md

 **Images**

-Comparing the data sets, we can observe that there is a size difference.
+Comparing the images in both data sets, we can observe that there is a size difference.
 VQA v-2 is much larger than then vizwiz (80000 training images for vqa v2 compared to 20000 for vizwiz).
 In addition, the quality of images in VQA v2 are much better than vizwiz.
 Many images in vizwiz contain partially the object of interest.

 Example for images: